hendricius/pizza-dough/README.md

 ## Making the dough

 The trick to making an excellent pizza is time.
 Good things take time.
-If you observe Italian restaurants you will notice that most of them make the dough the night before.
+If you observe Italian pizzerias you will notice that most of them make the dough the night or even 24/48 hours before.
 They allow their dough time to develop flavour and strength.
 Enzymatic reactions conducted by the yeast are the reason for flavour.
 Time allows your dough to develop a stronger gluten network.
 A strong gluten network is your goal to allow the dough to stick together, hold the gas the yeast creates plus make an excellent surface for your toppings.
 Yes - you can speed things up by using more yeast, but if possible - I advise to make your dough 24 hours before you plan to make the pizza.
 My kitchen usually has a solid 20°C throughout the whole year.
 Depending on the temperature the yeast is either more active, or less active.
 Warmer temperature makes the yeast more active.
 Colder temperature reduces the process.
 You can alter the initial speed by using warmer or colder water.

 The following chapter will assume a 24 hour cycle to make the dough.
 In my case that would usually be 8 pm, if I wanted to bake the day after at 8pm.